 Neurosciences (Brain & Spine)

 Wu, Shwu-Yuan; Lee, A-Young; Hou, Samuel Y; Kemper, Jongsook Kim; Erdjument-Bromage, Hediye; Tempst, Paul; and Chiang, Cheng-Ming, "Brd4 links chromatin targeting to HPV transcriptional silencing."
 (2006).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 882.